paulferri2407/comp0034_week8/exercises/2_sessions.md

 ### 2. Modify the home page to get name from the session object
 I have already removed the cookie code from the last exercise from the index route.

-To set the name from the cookie the route will look something like this:
+To set the name from the `session['name']` the route will look something like this:

 ```python
 from flask import session